-- Auditor to issue a resignation letter to the Company giving the reasons for the resignation. - Auditors of listed entities and their material subsidies, have also to comply with SEBI circular No. CIR/CFD/CMD1/114/2019 dated 18th October 2019. - Auditor to file Form ADT-3 within 30 days of the resignation along with the letter of the resignation communicated to the company with the communication proof.
+- Auditor to issue and send a resignation letter to the Company giving the reasons for the resignation. - Auditors of listed entities and their material subsidies have also to comply with SEBI circular No. CIR/CFD/CMD1/114/2019 dated 18th October 2019. - Auditor to file Form ADT-3 within 30 days of the resignation along with the letter of the resignation communicated to the company with the communication proof.

-In case of failure to file ADT-3 the auditor shall be liable to penalty of Rs 50000 or equal to remuneration, whichever is lower.
-However, in case of continuous failure, further penalty of Rs 500/- day subject to maximum Rs 2 lacs.
+In case of failure to file ADT-3 the auditor shall be liable to a penalty of Rs 50000 or amount equal to remuneration, whichever is lower.
+However, in case of continuous failure, a further penalty of Rs 500/- day subject to maximum Rs 2 lacs shall be levied.